patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/banner/banner.md

 <img src="./img/placement-1.png" alt="Padding when banner is placed above the masthead" width="990"/>

 **If you place your banner below the masthead and inside the page body,** there should be no padding on top of it, and in most cases, you should have 24px padding between the banner and whatever comes under it.
-The only exception is when you have breadcrumbs directly underneath the banner - in that case, the padding should be 16px.
+The only exception is when you have breadcrumbs directly underneath the banner –– in that case, the padding should be 16px.

 <img src="./img/placement-2.png" alt="Padding when banner is placed below the masthead" width="990"/>

 ### Examples

-Banners are flexible and can be used for any content.
-Below are some examples of possible use cases.
+Banners are flexible and can be used for any content, so they span several use cases.

 #### To indicate that an application/site is offline